 As a homemakers, we all know the feeling.
 Four o’clock rolls ’round and we find ourselves there again, mentally scrambling in attempt to scrounge up dinner for a famished husband/family.

-“We could do rice and meatballs.
+“We could do spaghetti and meatballs.
 But we had that just last night”

 “Maybe a roast!
 No, there isn’t time to thaw one out.”

 “I have it!
 Chili!
-But wait…I don’t have any beans pre-soaked and I can’t possible cook them up in 2 hrs.
-The fam wasn’t exactly impressed the last time I attempted to feed them crunchy bean chili.”
+But wait…I didn’t pre-soak any beans.
+The family wasn’t impressed the last time I attempted to feed them chili filled with half cooked beans.”

-I’m sure you know the routine, the awful feeling and the mad rush that ensues.
+I’m sure you know the routine, that feeling and the mad rush that ensues!

 A SIMPLE MEAL PLAN

-What if you didn’t have to flip through cookbooks, plan a month in advance, blow your grocery budget or scramble like a mad woman every time four o’clock came ’round?
+What if you didn’t have to constantly flip through cookbooks or plan a month in advance?
+If you didn’t have to blow your grocery budget or scramble like a mad woman every time four o’clock came ’round?

 What if you compiled common, everyday recipes you already make on a regular basis, and put them in a binder?
 Like a custom cookbook for your own kitchen?